-8350. (a) It is the intent of the Legislature in enacting this article to ensure that recipients of aid under Chapter 2 (commencing with Section 11200) of Part 3 of Division 9 of the Welfare and

-Institutions Code, or any successor program, and former recipients who have left aid for employment, are connected as soon as possible to local resources, make stable arrangements for services, and continue to receive subsidized services after they no longer receive aid as long as they require those services and meet the eligibility requirements set forth in Sections 8263 and 8263.1.

-(b) This article establishes three stages of child care services through which a recipient of aid under Chapter 2 (commencing with Section 11200) of Part 3 of Division 9 of the Welfare and Institutions Code, or any successor program, will pass.
+- 8350. (a) It is the intent of the Legislature in enacting this article to ensure that recipients of aid under Chapter 2 (commencing with Section 11200) of Part 3 of Division 9 of the Welfare and Institutions Code, or any successor program, and former recipients who have left aid for employment, are connected as soon as possible to local resources, make stable arrangements for services, and continue to receive subsidized services after they no longer receive aid as long as they require those services and meet the eligibility requirements set forth in Sections 8263 and 8263.1. - (b) This article establishes three stages of child care services through which a recipient of aid under Chapter 2 (commencing with Section 11200) of Part 3 of Division 9 of the Welfare and Institutions Code, or any successor program, will pass.
 Further, as families' needs are met by county welfare departments and later by other local early learning and educational support contractors, it is the intent of the Legislature that families experience no break in their services due to a transition between the three stages of child care services.

 - 8352. (a) As soon as appropriate, a county welfare department shall refer families needing services to the local resource and referral program funded pursuant to Article 2 (commencing with Section 8210).
-Resource and referral program staff shall colocate with a county welfare department's case management-offices office for aid under Chapter 2 (commencing with Section 11200) of Part 3 of Division 9 of the Welfare and Institutions Code, or any successor program, or arrange other means of swift communication with parents and case managers of this aid.
+Resource and referral program staff shall colocate with a county welfare department's case management office for aid under Chapter 2 (commencing with Section 11200) of Part 3 of Division 9 of the Welfare and Institutions Code, or any successor program, or arrange other means of swift communication with parents and case managers of this aid.
 The local resource and referral program shall assist families to establish stable arrangements as soon as possible.
-These arrangements may include licensed and license-exempt care. - (b) The resource and referral agencies in the county shall provide information regarding high-quality early learning and educational support options pursuant to subdivision (b) of Section 8214 to alternative payment programs in the county to offer support services pursuant to Section 8220.5, and if available, provide information on quality rating and improvement systems. - (c) The department shall make informational resources available to both resource and referral and alternative payment programs pursuant to subdivision (e) of Section 8214.
+These arrangements may include licensed and license-exempt care. - (b) Information shall be provided to parents in the county of service at the time the family is determined eligible for services, and at recertification, by one of the following: - (1) An alternative payment program. - (2) A resource and referral program. - (3) A partnership between the alternative payment program and the resource and referral program. - (c) The information provided by the program or partnership shall be to assist parents in making informed choices about available types of care that would both offer a safe, caring, and age-appropriate early learning and educational support environment for children, as well as support the parents' work activities, including, but not limited to, information about high-quality early learning and educational support options and resources specified in this subdivision.
+The program or partnership may utilize resources from a list posted on the department's Internet Web site pursuant to subdivision (c) of Section 8206 if this list is available.
+If the department does not create a list of resources pursuant to subdivision (c) of Section 8206, the program or partnership may develop local-resources that resources.
+These resources shall include, but are not limited to, the following: